What is COMITIA: A “Treasure-hunting Place”

 While Comic Market (Comiket) often gains international attention for its sheer size and importance in Japanese popular cultures and subcultures, COMITIA plays a significant role in the manga publishing industry and independent creator’s scene.
 Founded in November 1984, COMITIA is a convention where professionals and amateurs can sell self-published books and creative works.

 Due to the nature of the convention, COMITIA tends to be smaller than Comiket.
 Around 3,000 to 5,000 circles participate, and 2,000 to 3,000 people come to it on average.
 This size allows for a (relatively) more relaxed environment where people can browse and discover artists.
 COMITIA is also a place for manga publishers to recruit and nurture new talent.
 In this intimate environment, aspiring mangaka can talk with manga editors from publishers like Shueisha, Kadokawa, and many others.
-Many mangaka had their start here and still attend even after debuting, making this event an key component to the brith of new manga.
+Many mangaka started here and still attend even after debuting, making this event a key component to the birth of new manga.

 Not just for Japanese Creators

 Circle participants come from all over the world.
 Manga Planet had the opportunity to say hello to Rasenth and Billies at COMITIA 123 and hear about their experiences creating original comics and illustrations.

 My COMITIA table!
 Selling Chimi Mouryou books!
 The cover image is printed wrong due to my formatting mistake.
 TT However the insides are good! pic.twitter.com/QyRO16Mnyp